| | |

 How do you break up pomegranate bark?

-Use your hand to break pomegranate bark into pieces of your choosing.
+Use your hands to break pomegranate bark into pieces.
 They don’t have to be the same size or shape.

 How long does chocolate bark keep?